uBlockOrigin/uMatrix-issues/README.md

 # uMatrix-issues

 This is the official community-maintained [issue tracker for uMatrix](https://github.com/uBlockOrigin/uMatrix-issues/issues).
+Do not post issues [regarding broken sites](https://github.com/gorhill/uMatrix#warnings). uMatrix is a browser firewall, you're expected to be able to unbreak any breakage caused by the ruleset.

 You can help the development of uMatrix by using the development build, in order to report new issues or regression bugs before stable releases of uMatrix are published.